MonetDBSolutions/MonetDBe-Python/doc/installation.rst

 ===================

 To compile MonetDBe-Python from source, you need to have MonetDB installed.
 Download the latest MonetDB, or compile from source.
-Make sure you have INT128 support enabled:
+Make sure you compile with the rights flags, for example have INT128 support disable:

 .. code-block::